ChatGPT vs Microsoft Copilot: Which is Better in 2026?

 Choose ChatGPT if you need:

-- ✓ Creative writing and content generation
+- ✓ Creative writing and long-form content creation

-- ✓ Programming and code debugging
+- ✓ Software development and complex code debugging

 Choose Microsoft Copilot if you need:

-- ✓ Microsoft 365 productivity enhancement
+- ✓ Office productivity within Microsoft 365 apps

 Switching Between Them